MeFerdi/forum-deploy/README.md

 A modern web forum built with Go that enables user communication through posts, comments, and reactions.

+## Project Objectives
+Registered enable user login using github or gmail

 ## Features

 - **User Authentication**